3 Ancient Healing Practices That Can Transform Your Life

 Sun gazing is exactly what it sounds like: a practice of gazing into the sun.

-Fast-forward to now, the sun is the enemy.
-Sure, everyone still loves a hot day at the beach, but in our day and age the sun is demonized as the source of harmful radiation.
+Fast-forward to now - the sun is demonized as the source of harmful radiation.
 People are conditioned to believe that the sun is dangerous, and that avoiding the sun as much as possible is good for the skin.

 Now I'm not telling you to throw caution to the wind and stop using sunscreen (although I will tell you that the chemicals in most mass-produced sunscreens have been linked to higher incidence of skin cancer, so go figure), or not to wear sunglasses.
 But don't turn your back on the sun altogether, figuratively speaking.
 Vitamin D is essential to our well-being, and a recent major study confirmed that "women who avoid sunbathing during the summer are twice as likely to die as those who sunbathe every day."